creative-passport/artist-hub/README.md

 # Getting Started with Artist Hub

-## Imporant notice
+## Important notice

 Artist Hub is a brand new project which is very early in development and **at the current stage is not ready to be used**.
-You can watch this repository to see the development process but if you try to use it now you will find most of the funcationality is not available.
+You can watch this repository to see the development process but if you try to use it now you will find most of the functionality is not available.

 ## Current Progress